Skip to content

 Serialization

 Before a cell can be transferred over the network or stored on disk, it must be serialized.
-There are several common formats, such as standard Cell representation and BoC.
+There are several common formats, such as the standard Cell representation and BoC.

 Standard representation

-• Refs descriptor is calculated according to this formula: r+8k+32lr + 8 * k + 32 * l, where rr is the number of references contained in the cell (between 00 and 44), kk is a flag for the cell kind (00 for ordinary and 11 for exotic), and ll is the level of the cell (between 00 and 33).
+• The Refs descriptor is calculated according to the formula: r+8×k+32×lr + 8 \times k + 32 \times l, where rr is the number of references contained in the cell (between 0 and 4), kk is a flag indicating the cell kind (0 for ordinary and 1 for exotic), and ll is the level of the cell (between 0 and 3).

-• Bits descriptor is calculated according to this formula b8+b8\lfloor\frac{b}{8}\rfloor + \lceil\frac{b}{8}\rceil, where bb is the number of bits in the cell (between 00 and 10231023).
+• The Bits descriptor is calculated according to the formula: b8+b8\lfloor\frac{b}{8}\rfloor + \lceil\frac{b}{8}\rceil, where bb is the number of bits in the cell (between 0 and 1023).

-Then, the data bits of the cell themselves are serialized as b8\lceil\frac{b}{8}\rceil 88-bit octets (bytes).
-If bb is not a multiple of eight, a binary 11 and up to six binary 00s are appended to the data bits.
+Then, the data bits of the cell themselves are serialized as b8\lceil\frac{b}{8}\rceil 8-bit octets (bytes).
+If bb is not a multiple of eight, a binary 1 followed by up to six binary 0s is appended to the data bits.

 Bag of Cells

-Bag of Cells, or BoC for short, is a format for serializing and de-serializing cells into byte arrays as described in boc.tlb TL-B schema.
+Bag of Cells, or BoC for short, is a format for serializing and deserializing cells into byte arrays as described in boc.tlb TL-B schema.

 Read more about BoC in TON Docs: Bag of Cells.